jmmitchell/movestough/README.md

 **backlog in no particular order:**

-- add checks to file name deconflicting function for handling files that don't have an period or extension
-- fix display of verbose level # on interactive run
+- verify what happens if source and target are the same
 - create a help function triggered by checking and `--help` or `-?`
 - implement check on success of rsync when creating the checksum_match
 - add some checking for dependencies and minimum versions of bash, rsync, etc.; once discovered, this should also be added to the documentation as well in the dependencies section of the README
+- add the ability for the script to be run with prompts for required parameters
 - add the ability to daemonize the script
 - implement an internal list of files or directory changes and narrow the use of chown to only those
 - consider the use of `trap` to ensure consistent state when forced to exit
 - clean up out and make it more uniform between versions of verboseness
-- for efficiency, the structure changes loop should ignore owner and group differences because we very well might be enforcing the variance; this manifest itself when directories are not in the scaffolding to keep but have yet to be marked as stale
+- for efficiency, the structure changes loop should ignore owner and group differences because we very well might be enforcing the variance; this manifests itself when directories are not in the scaffolding to keep but have yet to be marked as stale
 - consider use of echo `-n` or `<<<` to suppress newlines or eliminate piped sed
-- verify proper use of [[ ]] or [ ] in if statements
+- verify proper use of `[[ ]]` as opposed to `[ ]` in if statements
+- consider convering `[[ ]]` to `(( ))` when the comparison is numerical (as opposed to string comparison)
 - periodically test and check notices from http://www.shellcheck.net/
 - implement check on success of `rsync` in hash check
 - add different deconflicting options, like keeping file extension in tact